Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 When it might not be worth it

-If the crash is property damage only, you have no injuries, and liability is accepted, you may be fine handling it yourself (or using a short consultation to confirm you’re not missing anything).
+If the crash involves only property damage, you have no injuries, and liability is accepted, you can usually handle it yourself—or use a brief consultation to ensure nothing is overlooked.

-But here’s the trap: people often think “minor” until symptoms linger, or they realize they signed a release.
+But here’s the trap: people often think it’s “minor” until symptoms linger, or they realise they signed a release.
 That’s why a quick consult can still be smart.

 What a car accident lawyer actually does (the value stack)